KS2 Data Gap in Schools: Utilising Sisra Analytics

 If you want to find out what other schools use instead of KS2 data, why not join the discussion on our School Data Management Facebook page

-You can also access our Sisra forum or contact the Sisra Support team via the Live Chat button within Sisra Analytics.
+If you're a customer, you can also contact the Sisra Support team via the Live Chat button within Sisra Analytics.